Anorov/cloudflare-scrape/README.md

     Please allow up to 5 seconds...

+Any script using cloudflare-scrape will sleep for 5 seconds for the first visit to any site with Cloudflare anti-bots enabled, though no delay will occur after the first request.

 **Warning** - This script will execute arbitrary Javascript code, which can potentially be harmful in some runtime environments.
 Precautions have been taken to try and execute the code in a sandboxed manner (for example, when Node.js's runtime is in use, the `vm` module is leveraged, which will prevent most attacks), but I cannot 100% guarantee safety when scraping a page that has been maliciously crafted to specifically exploit cloudflare-scrape.
 Attacks could range from a simple denial of service (a `while(true){}` keeping your script stuck forever) all the way to arbitrary code execution on the machine (this is unlikely).

 Use with caution.
 I recommend using the Node.js, PyV8, or regular V8 runtimes for security reasons.
 I have not assessed the others, like Spidermonkey, very thoroughly.
 I would also recommend using a VM, if possible.